-The Company's recent activities have included: continued development of its working interest in the La Tortuga project, executing since 2009 the Company's arbitration claim against Venezuela as well as continued efforts to reach a fair settlement and advance efforts to sell the remaining Brisas Project related assets.
-The Company has no revenue producing mining operations at this time.
-All amounts shown herein are expressed in U.S. dollars unless otherwise noted.
+The Company's current activities include continued development of its working interest in the La Tortuga project, executing it's ICSID arbitration claim against Venezuela (including efforts to reach a settlement) and efforts to sell the remaining Brisas Project related assets.
+The Company has no revenue producing operations at this time and its working capital deficiency, cash burn rate and debt maturity schedule require that the Company seek additional sources of funding to ensure the Company's ability to continue its activities in the normal course.